Skip to main content

 Save the client IP address

 To ensure servers receive this information for correct operation or analysis, include the X-Forwarded-For header in the request to the server.
-To do this, add the annotation to the Gateway object manifest:
+To do this, add the following annotation to the Gateway object manifest:

 loadbalancer.openstack.org/x-forwarded-for: "true"